netxms/netxms-doc/admin/object-management.rst

 Access control
 --------------

-Object access rights controls access to NetXMS objects.
+Object access rights controls access to |product_name| objects.
 Permissions given to an object inherited by all child objects, unless specifically blocked by turning off :guilabel:`Inherit access rights from parent object(s)` option in object's access control properties.
 Permissions given at different levels of the object